Rotterdam immensely rewarding

 Travel notebook

-Stay: The Usual Hotel (www.the usual.com) which reflect the city’s modern approach.
+Stay: The Usual Hotel (www.the usual.com) which reflects the city’s modern approach.